umanghome/swipe-listener/README.md

 ### `SwipeListener(element, options)`

 - `element` DOM Element on which you want to enable swipe gesture tracking.
-This is the element on which you will be attacking the `onswipe` event listener.
+This is the element on which you will be attacking the `swipe` event listener.
 - `options` [Optional] Configuration options (see below)

-Listen for `onswipe` event on the `element` passed.
+Listen for `swipe` event on the `element` passed.
 Access details using `event.detail`.
 For example, `directions` can be accessed using `event.detail.directions`.

 Data passed to `event.detail`: